 Respiratory Infections in Quail

-Quail tend to contract respiratory infections much easier than other types of poultry, and this is due to how they are raised.
+Quail tend to contract respiratory infections much more accessible than other types of poultry.
+Respiratory infections can happen depending on how quail are raised.

 Since quail are often kept in confinement, in small cages, with many other quail, they can become sick with respiratory issues if their pens are not cleaned regularly.